 When it comes to their business offering, their Team Drive is available with the G-Suite bundle.
-One can upload 750 GB of data per day and up to a total 5 TB in size.
+One can upload 750 GB of data per day and up to a total of 5 TB in size.
 Team Drive can contain a maximum of 100,000 files and folders, however, this limit can be increased upon request.

 The basic package including the more advanced security costs $5 per user per month and gives you 30 GB for storage and collaboration.

-They have recently launched a set of new cloud storage tiers under the branding Google One with revised pricing and storage options: 15 GB: remains Free; 100 GB: $1.99/month; 200 GB: $2.99/month; and 2 TB: $9.99/month.
+They have recently launched a set of new cloud storage tiers under the branding Google One.
+This comes with revised pricing and storage options: 15 GB: remains Free; 100 GB costs $1.99/month; 200 GB $2.99/month and 2 TB $9.99/month.

 Google is a latecomer when it comes to offering business solutions and still battles with the stigma of being a free service and thus associated with inferior quality.

-Weaponry: As one of the first cloud solution provider to go commercial (to households) with eCommerce and Business-to-Business (B2B) offerings, Amazon and its Amazon Web Services (AWS) has come a long and calculated way from just offering/selling books online.
+One of the first cloud solution providers to offer eCommerce and Business-to-Business (B2B) offerings.
+Amazon and its Amazon Web Services (AWS) have come a long and calculated way from just offering/selling books online.

 Based on this, its cloud storage, dubbed Amazon S3, works on a “pay as you use” basis while its free tier starts you off on 5GB of storage.
 Thereafter you pay in increments based on the storage class you fall under.

-Tactical strengths: Amazon’s storage platform gives users and businesses alike the ability to geographically store and move data with the highest levels of encryption.
+Amazon’s storage platform gives users and businesses alike the ability to geographically store and move data with the highest levels of encryption.
 In addition, one can use data analytics on your data without moving the data into a separate analytics system.

 Amazon Athena additionally provides anyone who knows SQL on-demand query access to vast amounts of unstructured data.
 As with Google, AI incorporation along with Alexa would facilitate this even further.

-Other notable benefits offered include open workflows, Hybrid-cloud storage capability, powerful APIs and easy and reliable access to many Third-Party vendors & Partners.
+Other notable benefits offered include open workflows, Hybrid-cloud storage capability, powerful APIs, and easy and reliable access to many Third-Party vendors & Partners.